Administration

 Cooperative Institute for Marine and Atmospheric Research

-CIMAR was created in 1977 as the first of now nineteen Cooperative Institutes between academic research and training institutions across the U.S. and the facilities of the National Oceanic and Atmospheric Administration (NOAA).
+CIMAR was created in 1977 as the Joint Institute for Marine and Atmospheric Research (JIMAR) and was one of the first of now eighteen Cooperative Institutes between academic and non-profit research institutions across the U.S. and the National Oceanic and Atmospheric Administration (NOAA).
 CIMAR’s mission is to support research that is necessary for understanding and predicting environmental change in the Pacific Islands Region, for conserving and managing coastal and marine resources in island environments, notably the Hawaiian Islands and the U.S.-Affiliated Pacific Islands, and for supporting the region’s economic, social, and environmental needs.
+CIMAR seeks to:

 CIMAR seeks to:

 As a unit within SOEST, CIMAR maintains a service mission to the State as well as to the Pacific Islands Region.
 SOEST centers of excellence in marine, atmospheric, and earth sciences align well with the mission interests of NOAA.
 The university also provides capacity for social science research via several academic units.
-Adjacent to the UH campus is the independent, publicly funded East-West Center, which provides policy analysis and applied science across the Pacific Rim.
 CIMAR serves as a bridge to facilitate collaboration between NOAA in the Pacific Region and these academic research and educational units.

 The principal NOAA Line Office for CIMAR is the National Marine Fisheries Service.
-A majority of CIMAR staff are integrated closely with its Pacific Islands Fisheries Science Center (PIFSC) at Pearl Harbor, Oahu.
-The ~100 CIMAR scientists, engineers, economists and sociologists within PIFSC work within PIFSC across two dozen joint NOAA-CIMAR projects encompassing coral reef ecosystem monitoring and modelling, marine mammal and turtle research, human dimensions investigations, economics of fisheries, and more.
+A majority of CIMAR staff are integrated closely with its Pacific Islands Fisheries Science Center (PIFSC) at NOAA’s Inouye Regional Center (IRC) at Pearl Harbor, Oahu.
+The ~100 CIMAR scientists, engineers, economists and sociologists within PIFSC work within PIFSC across over a dozen joint NOAA-CIMAR projects encompassing coral reef ecosystem monitoring and modeling, marine mammal and turtle research, human dimensions investigations, economics of fisheries, and more.

-CIMAR-supported scientists also interface with the NOAA’s National Weather Service, National Environmental Satellite, Data, and Information Service, and Office of Oceanic and Atmospheric Research Line Offices, which support projects in the CIMAR research themes of equatorial oceanography, climate research and impacts, tropical meteorology, and tsunamis and other long-period ocean waves.
+CIMAR-supported scientists also interface with other NOAA Line Offices including the National Weather Service, the National Environmental Satellite, Data, and Information Service, and the Office of Oceanic and Atmospheric Research, all of which support projects in the CIMAR research themes of oceanographic monitoring and forecasting, climate science and impacts, air-sea interactions, and tsunamis and other long-period ocean waves.

 Hawai‘i Institute of Geophysics and Planetology